 The STB? query command does not clear the status byte register.
 This register can only be cleared by clearing the related registers and queues.
-See "status structure" for details.

 For example, for an acquired decimal value of 48, the binary equivalent is 00110000.
 This binary value indicates that bits 4 and 5 if the Status Byte Register are set.